dustinpfister/blog_posts/_posts/nodejs-cheerio.md

 ## 2 - Selectors

 Selectors work in very much the same way as in jQuery.
-The ushual selection by tag, class, and id work in very much the same fashion.
+The usual selection by tag, class, and id work in very much the same fashion.

 ```js
 var cheerio = require('cheerio'),